Unsupervised Detection and Clustering of Malicious TLS Flows: Introduction

 Network detection of malicious TLS flows is an important, but challenging, problem.
 It allows to protect whole networks by monitoring their traffic, regardless of whether endpoint security has been deployed.
 An important property for scalability and privacy is that the network detection should not require decrypting the content, i.e., should avoid man-in-the-middle (MITM) interception~\cite{callegati2009mitm}.
 Another important property is to cluster the detected flows with other similar malicious flows, providing valuable threat intelligence to the analysts that investigate a detection.

 Anderson and McGrew have proposed supervised machine learning (ML) detectors for malicious TLS flows~\cite{anderson2016deciphering,anderson2016identifying,anderson2017machine}.
 A limitation of binary supervised detectors (e.g.,~\cite{anderson2016deciphering}) is that they try to distinguish any malicious TLS flow, regardless of the malware family producing it.
 This is problematic because different families may exhibit significant differences in TLS usage (e.g., TLS versions, ciphersuites, extensions, certificates).
 To cover all those differences, the generated model tends to become too loose, thus introducing errors.
 In addition, a binary detector does not provide contextual information about similar malicious flows.
 They have also proposed combining TLS features with HTTP and DNS features to improve the binary detection~\cite{anderson2016identifying}.
 However, some families may only use TLS (e.g., HTTPS, but no HTTP) and may connect using IP addresses instead of domain names.
 Furthermore, HTTP and DNS features may contain sensitive user information, thus lowering user privacy.
+In their original work, Anderson et al. also evaluated a multi-class supervised classifier, where each class corresponds to a different malware family~\cite{anderson2016deciphering}.
+This approach better models the TLS traffic of individual families and classifies the detected flows.
+But, it requires clean family labels to train the classifiers.
+A common labeling method is a vote on the families present in the AV detection labels of a sample~\cite{avclass}; unfortunately, this approach is ineffective for many samples.
+As a concrete example, Anderson and McGrew~\cite{anderson2016deciphering} could only label this way 27\% of 20.5K samples using TLS; no classifier could be built for the families of the 73\% unlabeled samples, and thus their malicious traffic could not be detected.

+Recent works have proposed anomaly based intrusion detection systems using neural network auto-encoders~\cite{kitsune,bovenzi2020hierarchical}.
+These works do not specifically target TLS flows, but can be applied to them as they do not require access to unencrypted payload.
+Since they build models of benign traffic, they do not require labeled malicious traffic during training.
+But, they suffer false positives when natural changes affect the benign traffic.